 How to get around Pisa, Italy

-If you are only spending one day in Pisa, you no doubt want to fit in as many Pisa attractions as possible – which means you need to find the easiest way to get around.
+If you are only spending one day in Pisa, as part of a longer Tuscany itinerary, you no doubt want to fit in as many Pisa attractions as possible – which means you need to find the easiest way to get around.

 Luckily for your itinerary, Pisa is a relatively small city, which means that it is fairly easy to get around and tick off the main points of interest.